EliArn99/Learning-Management-System-/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)](https://www.postgresql.org/)
 Elevating Education: Seamless Course Management for Modern Universities.

-AcademicFlow is a robust, Django-powered Learning Management System (LMS) designed to streamline the entire academic lifecycle within a university environment.
+LMS is a robust, Django-powered Learning Management System (LMS) designed to streamline the entire academic lifecycle within a university environment.
 It provides a secure, intuitive platform for students and teachers to manage course enrollment, assignments, grading, and communication, all while featuring an essential administrative verification process for user accounts before full access is granted. 🛡️📚
 ---

 ## Table of Contents